-Notice that the Object Scope list shows both Tiers and Nodes.
+The Object Scope list shows both tiers and nodes.
 Because the nodes are children of the tiers, action suppression affects them as well.
 Selecting an Application as Object Scope can produce a list of many items if the application is complex enough.
 All tiers and nodes are shown, although no business transactions are shown in the list.

 Objects Affected by Action Suppression